pingcap/docs-cn/migrate-large-mysql-to-tidb.md

 **Disk space**:

-- Dumpling requires enough disk space to store the whole data source.
+- Dumpling requires a disk space that can store the whole data source (or to store all upstream tables to be exported).
 SSD is recommended.
+To calculate the required space, see [Downstream storage space requirements](/tidb-lightning/tidb-lightning-requirements.md#downstream-storage-space-requirements).
 - During the import, TiDB Lightning needs temporary space to store the sorted key-value pairs.
 The disk space should be enough to hold the largest single table from the data source.
 - If the full data volume is large, you can increase the binlog storage time in the upstream.
 This is to ensure that the binlogs are not lost during the incremental replication.